oravapw/mylan/README.md

 # README

-Mylan is a VTES tournament organization helper, covering registration both beforehand (work in progress) and on site, and generating input for Archon when all players are registered.
+Mylan is a VTES tournament organization helper, covering registration both beforehand and on site, and generating input for Archon when all players are registered.
 Actual tournament score tracking is done via Archon as normal, this app is intended for generating the initial filled-in Archon spreadsheet as easily as possible.

 This was originally a specialized one-off app for managing EC2020 registration and tournaments, but is now being changed into a more